Site Map

 Please click below to view any of the articles in our archive.

-Our task in the church is to understand holiness so we can proclaim Christ--His Lordship as well as His character, righteousness, peace, and joy, all by the Holy Spirit.
-This will effectively be the catalyst for building a quality, lasting, and effective church.
+Our task in the church is to proclaim Christ as Lord, His character, righteousness, peace, and joy, all by the Holy Spirit.
+We are also to stand against sin, as positive examples and catalysts for transformational lives!
+This will effectively be the catalyst to build quality, lasting, and effective relationships.
+We are to showcase our personal identification and relationship to our Lord and Savior!

 © 2007 - 2026 ChurchLeadership.Org - All Rights Reserved.